meow-20/DiwaliWish/README.md

 - **HTML & CSS**: For structuring and styling the website.

 ## 🎉 Demo
-Experience the live demo at [Click Here](happydiwaliiii.netlify.app) (Replace this link with the actual URL once deployed)
+Experience the live demo at [Click Here](https://happydiwaliiii.netlify.app/)

 ## 📂 Project Structure